hjnasd/sd-model-preview-xd/README.md

 # sd-model-preview-xd
-Extension for [Automatic1111 Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to display previews for custom models.
+Extension for [Automatic1111 Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to display previews for custom models[^1].

+[^1]: This extension should support all operating systems in theory but has only been tested in Windows

 ## About
 With so many new models appearing it's becoming harder to keep track of what models output what styles and what tags are used to call these styles.